Quantum gradient descent for linear systems and least squares: Introduction

-A classical linear system solver is a very powerful tool in machine learning, since it can be leveraged to solve optimization problems using iterative methods.
-Such iterative methods are very versatile and most optimization problems can be solved using first order iterative methods like gradient descent or second order methods like Newton's method and the interior point algorithms for linear and semidefinite programs.
-Each step of an iterative method involves a gradient computation or the inversion of a positive semidefinite Hessian matrix, but these methods allow us to solve a large number of problems that do not have a closed form solution and thus can not be solved using linear systems alone.
+Our work is motivated by the applications of classical linear system solvers to optimization and machine learning using iterative methods.
+Examples of iterative methods include first-order methods like gradient descent and second order methods like the interior point method for linear and semidefinite programs.
+These methods allow us to solve a variety of problems that do not have a closed form solution and thus cannot be solved using linear systems alone.

-If we look a little more closely at these iterative methods, we see that they start with a random initial state $\theta_0$ that is updated iteratively according to a rule of the form $\theta_{t+1} = \theta_t + \alpha r_t$.
-The first thing to notice is that in many cases, these updates can be implemented using linear algebra operations such as matrix multiplication and inversion.
+The iterative methods start with some initial solution state $\theta_0$ and update it iteratively according to a rule of the form $\theta_{t+1} = \theta_t + \alpha r_t$.
+In many cases, the updates are implemented using linear algebra operations like matrix multiplication and inversion.
+This motivates the question of whether quantum linear system solvers can be similarly used to solve more general optimization problems through iterative methods.

-This raises the question of whether, in a similar manner, the quantum linear system solvers can be leveraged to solve more general optimization problems via iterative methods.
-However, there are some obvious obstacles towards realizing a general quantum iterative method.
-Most importantly, the quantum routines for matrix multiplication and inversion only output a quantum state that corresponds to the classical solution vector and not the classical vector itself.
-Hence, if at any step during the iterative method the quantum procedure fails, one needs to start from the very beginning of the algorithm.
-Another main problem, is that the current quantum linear systems solvers only work for sparse matrices.
-Even though one may argue that in some practical settings the data is indeed sparse, there is no reason to believe that the matrix multiplications necessary for the updates in the iterative methods will be sparse.
+However, there are obvious obstacles towards realizing a quantum iterative method.
+Quantum routines for matrix multiplication and inversion output a quantum state and not a classical vector that can be used directly for the next step of the method.
+Further, they succeed only with a fairly small probability and destroy the input when they fail.
+Hence, if the quantum procedure for finding the updates fails at any step, one needs to restart the iterative method from the very beginning.
+Algorithmically this implies that the running time of a naive quantum iterative method is exponential in the number of steps.
+Another problem is that the HHL based quantum linear systems solvers provide exponential speedups only for matrices that are poly-logarithmically sparse in the dimension.

-Let us discuss some related work: in \cite{RSPS16} the authors develop quantum algorithms for gradient descent and Newton's methods for polynomial optimization problems, but the proposed methods can be used only for a logarithmic number of steps.
-More precisely, the running time of the quantum algorithm presented depends exponentially on the necessary number of steps.
-While in some cases the gradient descent may converge fast, it is clear that the running time of a general quantum gradient descent method should scale at most polynomially with the number of steps.
-Quantum speedups for semidefinite programs were obtained in \cite{BS16} using Gibbs sampling and the multiplicative update method, while developing a quantum interior point method is stated as an open problem there.